ingadhoc/odoo-argentina-ee/sale_contract_usability/README.rst

 =======================

 This module add to company form a boolean to take the field description in subcritions to recurring invoices.
+Make date (date nd) field visible in every state, by default is is only visible on close state (that does not make much sense)

 Installation
 ============